blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 2112 - 2004 BC: Third Dynasty of Ur / Ur III / Neo-Sumerian Empire
 2025 - 1763 BC: Isin-Larsa Period || Old Assyrian Period || Mari and other states
-	It was attacked by Amorites from the West and Elamites from the East 1894 - 1595 BC: Old/First Babylonian Empire/Dynasty by King Hammurabi 1531 - 1155 BC: Kassaties and their Sack of Babylon
+	It was attacked by Amorites from the West and Elamites from the East 1894 - 1595 BC: Old/First Babylonian Empire/ Amorite Dynasty by King Hammurabi 1531 - 1155 BC: Kassaties and their Sack of Babylon 1155–1026 BC: Second Dynasty of Isin,
+911–605 BC: Neo-Assyrian Empire
+Neo-Babylonian Empire / Chaldean Empire
+Achaemenid Empire

 2700-1500 BC: Minoan Civilization (In Crete)